-- (a) The composition of compensation shall guarantee independence so that these officers can suitably exert their general management supervisory function, etc. - (b) Compensation shall be sufficient to attract and retain qualified persons both from within the Company and from outside. - (ii) Decision-making policies on base compensation for individual Directors who are not Audit & Supervisory Committee members
+- (a) The composition of compensation shall guarantee independence so that these officers can suitably exert their general management supervisory function, etc. - (b) Compensation shall be sufficient to attract and retain qualified persons both from within the Company and from outside. - ii) Decision-making policies on base compensation for individual Directors who are not Audit & Supervisory Committee members iii) Decision-making policies on performance-linked compensation for Directors who are not Audit & Supervisory Committee members